These Goat Cheese and Tomato Tarts are delicious and the perfect tart for your next get-together. The crust is so versatile!

 A number of years ago I read about a really unusual, really easy and supposedly super delicious crust, perfect for pies and tarts of all kinds.
 My interest was piqued, but honestly, I was quite doubtful.

 But, the person writing about it was David Lebovitz, and I have to say, he ranks as quite trustworthy in my book.
 So I gave it a try.
 The crust was tender and flaky with a fabulous brown butter flavor - definitely the easiest pie/tart crust I'd ever made.
 I loved that there was no rolling, no cutting butter into flour, no pre-baking the crust and no fancy equipment involved other than a glass bowl and a sturdy spoon.
 I've been making this crust ever since and the recipe is always requested when I serve it to guests.

 Bright and early this past Wednesday morning we left our Little (very little) Paris Apartment to navigate our way to the Rue Montorgueil, the rendezvous point Paule had specified, in front of the famous Pâtisserie Stroher (the oldest pastry shop in Paris!).
-As we walked to the Metro (the Paris underground transportation system) that morning, the thought ran through my head that this day would might just be one I’d never forget (I was right).

 Since Scott took lots of pictures so I'll let some of them give you a peek into our day:

 It was an awesome day, so awesome that no one wanted to leave.
 We sat around the table till almost 4 o'clock that afternoon enjoying the food and each other's company.
 It's was truly a dream come true!